The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Discussion

-As stated previously, this observed bimodal distribution may be long lived and it is not clear if the evolutionary state of a star forming cloud would affect when this distribution is observed.
+As stated previously, this observed bimodal distribution may be long-lived and it is not clear if the evolutionary state of a star-forming cloud would affect when this distribution is observed.
 Multiple star systems form throughout all of the simulations as shown in \Cref{fig:separation_vs_SFE}, therefore we expect to constantly observe systems forming at large separations ($>1000\au$) and in-spiralling to smaller separations.
-The derived best-fit is close to the derived characteristic SFE, and it is not clear if this is coincidental.
+The derived best fit is close to the derived characteristic SFE, and it is not clear if this is coincidental.

-While the best fit between simulations and observations occurs near when the SFE of the simulation matched observations, when we look at the calculated KS statistic against the critical value in \Cref{fig:KS_test}, we see that significant fits appear throughout the evolution of the simulations.
+While the best fit between simulations and observations occurs near when the SFE of the simulation matches observations, when we look at the calculated KS statistic against the critical value in \Cref{fig:KS_test}, we see that good statistical agreement appears throughout the evolution of the simulations.
 Looking at the evolution of the KS statistic, bimodal distributions with similar shapes to that observed in Perseus appear and disappear at different stages.
-There is an extended period where significant fits are found between SFE $\sim$3.9-4.3\%, which spans $\sim$52$\,\mathrm{kyr}$ in simulation time.
+There is an extended period where good statistical agreement is found between SFE $\sim$3.9-4.3\%, which spans $\sim$52$\,\mathrm{kyr}$ in simulation time.
 This bimodal distribution will be visible for approximately 10\% of the simulation run time.
 This makes it clear that the feature in our simulation is not spurious, but is a robust feature.

-Overall, we can reproduce the observed bimodal distribution in protostellar CF using multiple star systems formed on core-fragmentation scales only due to orbital migration.
-This is not to say that disc-fragmentation does not occur, but that a significant fraction of closer binaries (<100AU) can form via non-disc-fragmentation pathways.
+Overall, we can reproduce the observed bimodal distribution in protostellar CF using multiple star systems formed on core fragmentation scales only due to orbital migration.
+This is not to say that disc fragmentation does not occur, but that a significant fraction of closer binaries ($20-100\au$) can form via non-disc fragmentation pathways.